zeriahgroup/Travel/travels/2026_Tasmania.md

 ## Day 5 - 26 May (Tuesday) - Freycinet to Bicheno

-**Morning: Breakfast at the Pondering Frog** **(Est. 8.30am to 9.30am** latest, need to reach East Coast Natureworld before 10am to catch the 10am Devil feeding time slot)
+**Morning: Breakfast at the Pondering Frog - (Est. 8.30am to 9.30am** latest, need to reach East Coast Natureworld before 10am to catch the 10am Devil feeding time slot)
 [The Pondering Frog](https://www.ponderingfrog.com.au/) is located just south of Bicheno and is a brilliant, quirky stop either on your way into town or as an afternoon treat.
 The entire property is frog-themed, which is guaranteed to be a huge hit with your daughter and the other kids.

 - Famous for their handcrafted ice creams and massive sundaes.